ember-bootstrap/ember-bootstrap/README.md

 This will install Bootstrap 3 and will use the currently installed preprocessor or none if one is not installed.
 To switch Bootstrap version or preprocessor, see the documentation.

+ember-bootstrap requires at least Ember 2.3!

-### 1.0 alpha
+### 1.0 beta

-The 1.0 release is currently in alpha stage.
-While the API is not guaranteed to remain unchanged until the first stable release, breaking changes are unlikely.
-So I encourage everybody to use the alpha version for new projects, and also to upgrade existing projects.
+The 1.0 release is currently in beta stage.
+There *should* not be any breaking changes anymore.
+So I encourage everybody to use the beta version for new projects, and also to upgrade existing projects.

-The 1.0 release will consist of a number of breaking changes compared to the previous 0.x releases, so be sure to check the [CHANGELOG](CHANGELOG.md) for details.
+The 1.0 alpha series consisted of a number of breaking changes compared to the previous 0.x releases, so be sure to check the [CHANGELOG](CHANGELOG.md) for details.
 After the first stable 1.0 release the API should remain stable according to SemVer.

-Beginning from version 1.0 ember-bootstrap will require at least Ember 2.3!
-Please file any issues you may encounter!

 ## Updates